digitallysavvy/group-video-chat/Guide.md

 })
 ```

 When the page is loaded, add the Agora Event Listeners.
 The Agora SDK provides a number of events to give the developer full control over the experience.
-These events notify our client application of varioous events such as when a remote users has joined or left the current channel.
+These events notify our client application of various events such as when a remote user has joined or left the current channel.

 ```javascript
 // Add client Event Listeners -- on page load